 Candidate Sourcing and Discovery

-Pin's AI sourcing, for example, searches 850M+ candidate profiles with 100% coverage across North America and Europe.
-That database depth matters for TA leaders because it means your team isn't limited to candidates who happen to be active on one platform.
-Passive candidates, niche specialists, and people who haven't updated their LinkedIn in two years all become findable.
+Pin’s AI sourcing, for example, searches 850M+ candidate profiles with 100% coverage across North America and Europe.
+Database depth matters for TA leaders because it means your team isn’t limited to applicants who happen to be active on one platform.
+Passive candidates, niche specialists, and people who haven’t updated their LinkedIn in two years all become findable.
 For a deeper look at how this technology works, see how AI candidate sourcing operates under the hood.

 Resume Screening and Shortlisting

 Screening is the second-most common AI use case, with 44% adoption (SHRM, 2025).
-The reason is straightforward: most roles receive dozens or hundreds of applications, and manual screening is both slow and inconsistent.
+Why?
+Most roles receive dozens or hundreds of applications, and manual screening is both slow and inconsistent.
 Fatigue sets in.
-The 50th resume gets less attention than the 5th.
+Resume fifty gets less attention than resume five.

-AI screening applies the same evaluation criteria to every application, every time.
-It parses resumes for relevant experience, skill signals, and career trajectory - then ranks candidates by fit.
-The result isn't just faster shortlisting.
-It's more consistent shortlisting.
-And consistency matters when you're filling multiple roles simultaneously.
+Under AI-powered screening, the same criteria apply to every application without exception.
+It parses resumes for relevant experience, skill signals, and career trajectory - then ranks applicants by fit.
+Faster shortlisting is only part of the return.
+Consistency is the bigger gain, and that consistency matters when your team is filling multiple roles simultaneously.

 Companies that adopt skills-based searching are 12% more likely to make quality hires, according to LinkedIn’s 2025 Future of Recruiting report.
 AI makes skills-based evaluation practical at scale.
 Manual methods can’t match hundreds of skill signals across thousands of candidates without AI doing the pattern recognition.